Main Bridge, USS Telesforo Trinidad (DDG-139)

 Mason started blinking rapidly, “This isn’t a joke?”
 He scoffed defensively, “It isn’t even possible.”
 His words were peppered by nervous looks to either side, hoping to find supportive faces.
 The rest of the wardroom was still, silent—processing.

-A light bulb clearly went off in Miyake’s head, “Wait, sir, one-hundred years back… Kido Butai… is it still June 4th?
+A light bulb clearly went off in Miyake’s head, “Wait, sir, one hundred years back… Kido Butai… is it still the 4th?
 June 4th… 1942?”
 The entire wardroom snapped their heads toward Miyake before snapping back toward the commodores.

 There was not a moment’s respite.
 “Yep,” Jeung answered flatly.
 For once in his life, he wasn’t smirking.
 His eyes were calm, piercing, and unflinching in their seriousness.